prometheus/mysqld_exporter/README.md

         - job_name: mysql # To get metrics about the mysql exporter’s targets
           params:
             # Not required.
 Will match value to child in config file.
+Default value is `client`.
-            module: server1
+            auth_module: client.servers
           static_configs:
             - targets:
               # All rds hostnames to monitor.
 The target(s) here is also used to figure out the client name from the multi host config.